Moms wear many hats. It’s true.

 Ask me how I know.

-I realized this past year, in the midst of building this business, raising four kids and another part-time job, I really miss reading books and I need them back in my life.
+I realized this past year, in the midst of building a business, raising four kids and another part-time job, I really miss reading books and I need them back in my life.

 I love my work, and in a way it’s my form of self care.
 Creating, pouring myself out via words on paper – it fills me up.